build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 Once you have obtained access to the Studio Lab, sing in to [Amazon SageMaker Studio Lab](https://studiolab.sagemaker.aws/).

-Under **My Project**, you can select a compute type and start project runtime based on an EC2 instance.
+Under **My Project**, you can select a compute type and start project runtime based on an cloud compute instance.
 Studio Lab provides the option to choose between a CPU (Central Processing Unit) designed for compute intensive algorithms and a GPU (Graphical Processing Unit) which is recommended for deep learning tasks, particularly transformers and computer vision.

-We will use the CPU option because it give us 8 hours per day to experiment compared to the GPU option with a 4-hour daily limit.
+You can start with the CPU option because it give us 8 hours per day to experiment compared to the GPU option with a 4-hour daily limit.
+You can switch later to a GPU instance and you will notice a much faster execution time.
 Click **Start runtime**.
 The click button **Open project**.
 You may be required to solve a CAPTCHA puzzle when you start runtime.

 ![Studio Lab - New Project](images/part2-01.jpg)

 A project contains files and folders, including Jupyter notebooks.
-You have full control over the files in your project.
-The image below shos the Studio Lab Launcher.
+The image below shows the Studio Lab Launcher.
 Click **on default: Python** under Notebook.
 A new notebook will be created.

 Let’s give a notebook a name and save it.
 From the Studio Lab menu, choose **File**, choose **Save File As**, and then choose folder and give it name.
 For example, `learn-with-ai.ipynb`